 The council officer may issue a residential noise improvement notice, which requires to the person to stop the noise or do any other thing that the council reasonably considers is necessary to prevent or minimise the noise.
 If this fails and the council officer is satisfied the noise is unreasonable, the matter may proceed to court (s 174 EP Act).

-The Environment Protection (Residential Noise) Regulations 2018 (Vic) (‘EPRN Regulations’) prohibit the use of certain items during specified hours.
+The Environment Protection Regulations 2021 (Vic) (‘EPR Regulations’) prohibit the use of certain items during specified hours.
 They include motor vehicles, lawn mowers, power tools, domestic air conditioners, musical instruments and electrical amplified sound-reproducing equipment.

 Sometimes, noise can be so disturbing that immediate action is required.
 In such cases, ring the police.
 A police officer who is satisfied, after investigating the complaint, that the noise is unreasonable can enter the premises from which the noise is emitted and direct a person to stop or reduce the noise.

-Where a prescribed item is in use during a period that is prohibited for that item under the EPRN Regulations, the officer can issue an on-the-spot fine.
+Where a prescribed item is in use during a period that is prohibited for that item under the EPR Regulations, the officer can issue an on-the-spot fine.

 Council local laws